boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 ## Reduced-size Encoding

-Given UDP Kind allocation in {{Section 10 of !I-D.ietf-tsvwg-udp-options}} and the option mapping defined in {{udpOptions}} of this document, fewer octets are likely to be used for Flows with mandatory UDP options.
+Given the UDP Kind allocation in {{Section 10 of !I-D.ietf-tsvwg-udp-options}} and the option mapping defined in {{udpOptions}} of this document, fewer octets are likely to be used for Flows with mandatory UDP options.

-{{ex-udp}} shows an example of reported values in a udpSafeOptions IE for a Flow in which End of Options List (EOL, Kind=0) and Alternate payload checksum (APC, Kind=2) options are observed.
-One octet is sufficient to report these observed options because the leading zeros are dropped per the reduced-size encoding guidance.
-Concretely, the reported udpSafeOptions IE will be set to 0x05.
+{{ex-udp}} shows an example of the Kind/bit mappings in the udpSafeOptions IE for a Flow in which End of Options List (EOL, Kind=0) and Alternate payload checksum (APC, Kind=2) options are observed.
+Only the bits that corresponds to EOL and APC options are set to 1.

 ~~~~
 MSB                                                       LSB